aamfrk/aamfrk/README.md

-- 👋 Hi, I’m @aamfrk
+- 👋 Hi, I’m @Hsilyav
 - 👀 I’m interested in pentesting, bug bounty, python, php ...
-- 🌱 I’m currently learning cybersecurity ... next target eJPT
+- 🌱 I’m currently learning cybersecurity ... next target OSCP

 <!---
 aamfrk/aamfrk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.